 Office (NRO).
 As Chief, he led the development and implementation of the Integrated Protection Strategy, which was the first update of the space protection strategy in 35-years.
 Col. Bellamy oversaw the NRO’s Space Enterprise Vision activities and served as Director of the National Reconnaissance Office’s interagency representative to various high-level defense, intelligence, and government groups such as the Space Enterprise Vision, National Security Council, National Space Council, Space Defense Council, and Department of State.
 He also developed and implemented space policy and strategies for U.S. intelligence satellites.

 Col. Bellamy earned master’s degrees in aeronautical science, strategic intelligence and strategic studies from Embry-Riddle Aeronautical University, the Joint Military Intelligence College, and Air War College, respectively.
 He also attended the executive leadership course at the Harvard University School of Government and is a certified acquisitions level three program manager.
 Col. Bellamy was awarded by the Director of National Intelligence the 2018 National Intelligence Exceptional Achievement medal and was recognized by the Director of the National Reconnaissance Office as the NRO’s 2018 Jimmy D. Hill awardee for meritorious service for the development of the Integrated Protection Strategy.

-Acorn Growth CompaniesJim Bridenstine, Senior Advisor, Acorn Growth Companies
+Acorn Growth CompaniesJim Bridenstine, Former NASA Administrator, Acorn Growth Companies

 Jim Bridenstine is a Senior Advisor at Acorn Growth Companies, an Oklahoma City based private equity company that invests exclusively in aerospace, defense, and intelligence.